If you’re a long-term traveler or digital nomad who’s interested in learning more about house sitting, then you’re in the right place.

-Yes.
-Some hosts even prefer to have couples or even a family staying over and in some house sitting gigs you can even bring your own pet but make sure to talk about it with the homeowner before hand.
+You can house sit if you have a family or pet.
+Some hosts even prefer to have couples or even a family house sitting and, in some gigs, you can even bring your own pet.
+Just make sure to talk about it with the homeowner beforehand.

 Do many hosts ask house sitters to house sit again?

 Some hosts may ask house sitters to return, especially when the house sitting host was pleased with the experience.

 The goal is to not end up in such a situation.
 This is why the initial contact and even the video chat or call are of big importance.
 If you do have an issue, then you can contact the Trusted Housesitters team.